-Local police provide support for campus police and security personnel.
+Victoria College employees and students are advised to call 911 in the event of a major emergency.
+This will bring local police, EMS, and fire department officer on campus providing expertise and support for campus security personnel.
 The caller should specify the nature of the emergency, the location, and provide other information that may be applicable.
-The caller should then notify campus security (220-1391) and of one of the Vice Presidents, of the situation.
+The caller should then notify campus security and of one of the Deans of the situation.